orourkedd/effects-as-data-projects/express/README.md

 4) The side effect handler performs the operation described by the action and returns the result to E13A.

-5) E13A gets the return value from the business logic functions, wraps it as an HTTP response, and sends it to the client.
+5) E13A gets the return value from the business logic function, wraps it as an HTTP response, and sends it to the client.

 ## Getting Started